-of the use of battery storage, is required to address local energy network capacity constraints and to ensure the timely delivery of growth; The NPPF requires a positive approach to be taken to promoting energy efficiency.
+- of the use of battery storage, is required to address local energy network capacity constraints and to ensure the timely delivery of growth; - The NPPF requires a positive approach to be taken to promoting energy efficiency.
 In doing so, policy 2 anticipates the Government's "Future Homes Standard" currently scheduled to be introduced by 2025, which will require all new build homes to have low carbon heating and high levels of energy efficiency.
 When the Government implements the Future Homes Standard it will strengthen (or replace) the GNLP policy approach by providing further measures.
 The NPPF also requires a positive approach to large scale renewable energy generation except for onshore wind energy development.
-No suitable sites for onshore wind energy acevolopment have been submitted to the GNLP.
-The best ways to display local support, as required by the NPPF, for onshore wind energy are through a neighbourhood plan which requires a local referendum or through any other future local plan documents which may consider suitable sites70; The LEP strategy 71 identifies energy as one of five high impact sectors with the potential for growth; Policy 2 therefore establishes standards for energy efficiency in new housing and nonhousing development.
+No suitable sites for onshore wind energy development have been submitted to the GNLP.
+The best ways to display local support, as required by the NPPF, for onshore wind energy are through a neighbourhood plan which requires a local referendum or through any other future local plan documents which may consider suitable sites70; - The LEP strategy 71 identifies energy as one of five high impact sectors with the potential for growth; - Policy 2 makes necessary updates to existing development management policies to address the above.

+Policy 2 therefore establishes standards for energy efficiency in new housing and non-housing development.
 If required, further detail on how this will be achieved will be set out in a future Energy Policy Implementation Note or SPD.
-This approach is deliberately flexible as: The defined standards are not prescriptive.
-They allow for either a "fabric first" approach to reducing energy use, which on many types of site tends to be cheaper, or the use of on-site sustainable energy. or a mixture of bott; Implementation notes or SPDs can be amended to reflect rapid changes technologies and other changes of circumstance such as changes to national policy, such as Government's indication through a ministerial statement that national policy will change in 2025 to prevent the use of fossil fuels to heat ne The policy also requires larger developments (100 dwellings plus or 10,000 square metres plus for non-residential development) to maximise opportunities for the use of sustainable local energy networks.
-This requirement is also set in line with the recommendations of the Greater Norwich Energy Infrastructure Study.
-The study sets out that there are likely to be constraints on the electricity grid and recommends ways to avoid or reduce the costs of improved network connection which are relevant to all larger sites, and to those sites affected by grid constraints named in appendix 1.
-Measures to implement point 6 of the policy, to be evidenced on a site by site basis through the Sustainability Statement, could include: Semi-islanded approaches including high levels of on-site, renewable or low carbon generation and batteries; • Demand side responses, where on-site generation could be turned up or load reduced in response to network signals; Investment in infrastructure delivered through an Energy Services Company, which can then provide a steady revenue stream for those involved.
+This approach is deliberately flexible as:

+- The defined standards are not prescriptive.
+They allow for either a "fabric first" approach to reducing energy use, which on many types of site tends to be cheaper, or the use of on-site sustainable energy, or a mixture of both; - Implementation notes or SPDs can be amended to reflect rapid changes technologies and other changes of circumstance such as changes to national policy, such as Government's indication through a ministerial statement that national policy will change in 2025 to prevent the use of fossil fuels to heat new homes.